Table of Contents

 When you have viewed the pet in person, and agreed on all the arrangements with the seller, the seller will send you a Transfer Request.

-On "My Deposits" page you find an overview of all your incoming and outgoing deposit transactions, as well as the corresponding choice of actions to take for each deposit.
+On the "My Deposits" page of your account you will find an overview of all your incoming and outgoing deposit transactions, as well as the corresponding choice of actions to take for each deposit.

 When you receive a transfer request from the seller, it means the seller is requesting the deposited money to be transferred over to him/her.
 At this point, you as a buyer are in full control - you can choose one of the following two options:

 - Reject the transfer request - In this scenario, no funds will be transferred to the seller.
-Instead, the money will be refunded back to the same payment card you provided when placing the deposit.
+Instead, the money will stay in escrow.
+From there, you can, just as before, cancel the deposit and get a refund of the deposit amount (not including the service fee)